How do I order an AP Exam?

 The College Board Profile is the same account used to access your past years’ AP® scores, PSAT® scores, and SAT® scores.
 Do not create a new one!
 Each student should have only ONE unique account.
 If you are unable to access the account, try using the ‘Forget Password?’ link on http://myap.collegeboard.org OR email email@example.com OR call 888-225-5427 for assistance.

 Where do I get the Join Code to complete the join step on the MyAP site?

 Join Codes are subject, teacher, and period specific.
-Please see your AP® teacher ASAP to complete the step by October 7.
+Please see your AP® teacher ASAP to complete the step on time.